Asian Games

-The Asian Games, also known as Asiad, is a continental multi-sport event held every four years among athletes from all over Asia.
-The Games were regulated by the Asian Games Federation (AGF) from the first Games in New Delhi, India, until the 1978 Games.
-Since the 1982 Games, they have been organized by the Olympic Council of Asia (OCA), after the breakup of the Asian Games Federation.
-The Games are recognized by the International Olympic Committee (IOC) and are described as the second largest multi-sport event after the Olympic Games.
+The Asian Games, also known as Asiad, is a continental multi-sport event held every four years for athletes of Asia.
+The Games were regulated by Asian Games Federation from the first Games in New Delhi, India in 1951, until the 1978 Games.
+Since the 1982 Games, they have been organized by the Olympic Council of Asia, after the breakup of the Asian Games Federation.
+The Games are recognized by the International Olympic Committee and are the second largest multi-sport event after the Olympic Games.

-There have been nine nations that have hosted the Asian Games.
-Forty-six nations have participated in the Games, including Israel, which was excluded from the Games after their last participation in 1974.
-The most recent games was held in Jakarta and Palembang, Indonesia from 18 August to 2 September 2018.
-The next games are scheduled to be held in Hangzhou, China.
+Nine nations have hosted the Asian Games.
+Forty-six nations have participated in the Games, including Israel, which was excluded from the Games after its last participation in 1974.
+The last edition of the Games was held in Hangzhou, China, from 23 September to 8 October 2023.
+The next edition will be held in Aichi Prefecture and Nagoya, Japan, from 19 September to 4 October 2026.

-Since 2010, host cities manage both the Asian Games and the Asian Para Games, the latter an event for athletes with disabilities to compete with each other.
-The Asian Para Games are held immediately following the Asian Games, but the exclusion of Asian Para Games from any Asian Games host city contract means that both events will run independently of each other.
+Since 2010, it has been common for the host of the Asian Games to host the Asian Para Games held shortly after the end of the Games.
+This event is exclusive to athletes with disabilities, just like Paralympic Games.
+But unlike the Paralympics where the host city's contract mentions the holding of both events, the case of Asia does not mention the mandatory holding of both.
+Instead, the exclusion of the Asian Para Games from the Asian Games host city's contract means that both events run independently from one other, and may lead to occasions in the future when the two events are held in different cities and countries.

 History

-Prior formation
+Origins

 The Far Eastern Championship Games existed previous to the Asian Games, the former mooted in 1912 for a location set between Japan, the Philippines, and China.
 The inaugural Far Eastern Games were held in Manila in 1913 with 6 participating nations.
 There were ten Far Eastern Games held by 1934.
-The second Sino-Japanese War in 1934, and Japan's insistence on including the Manchu Empire as a competitor nation in the Games, brought China to announce its withdrawal from participation.
+The second Sino-Japanese War in 1934, and Japan's insistence on including the Manchu Empire as a competitor nation in the Games, caused China to announce its withdrawal from participation.
 The Far Eastern Games scheduled for 1938 were cancelled.
-The organization was discontinued.
+The organization was eventually discontinued.